mrunalmintu-hub/mrunalmintu-hub/README.md

 <tr>
 <td width="60%" valign="top">

-For seven years I worked the business side — digital marketing, vendor negotiations, real estate and facilities analysis, including time at **Amazon** and **Oracle**.
+For seven years I worked the business side  digital marketing, vendor negotiations, real estate and facilities analysis, including time at **Amazon** and **Oracle**.
 Different titles, one pattern underneath: every role came down to numbers.

 I managed vendor relationships at Amazon, ran paid campaigns across Google and Meta, and made facilities decisions at Oracle backed by cost data.
 I was reading the numbers.
 I wasn't the one building the models behind them.

 That's what sent me back to university.
-I'm finishing an **MSc in Data Science (Advanced Practices)** at **Northumbria University**, adding machine learning and generative AI alongside it.
+I finished an **MSc in Data Science (Advanced Practices)** at **Northumbria University**, adding machine learning and generative AI alongside it.

 What I bring that most career-switchers don't is business context.
-I've sat on the other side of the table asking *what does this number actually mean for us* — so I know what a stakeholder needs from a dashboard before they know how to ask for it.
+I've sat on the other side of the table asking *what does this number actually mean for us*  so I know what a stakeholder needs from a dashboard before they know how to ask for it.

 Looking for my next role as a **Data Analyst**, **Business Analyst** or **entry-level Data Scientist**.